 Our walks take place in both Baix Emporda and Alt Emporda - we try to ensure a reasonable balance between the two parts of what is quite a large geographic area.

-Everybody is encouraged to volunteer to lead a walk and find a suitable place for a "Menu del Dia" every so often.
-Without volunteers for the organiser role each month the group cannot continue and thrive.
+Group members should be prepared to organise and lead a walk, preferably with a "Menu del Dia" at the end of the walk, every so often.
+Without volunteers for the organiser role each month the group will not continue and thrive.

 Please note that, as with all U3A events, we do not provide insurance for event participants.
 Please bring your Catsalut or EHIC card, and details of any other private insurance policy.

 We do carry a basic first aid kit to treat minor injuries.